teamSloanAllBirds/ProductReviewsService/README.md

 ## Usage

-> Some usage instructions
+> This Review service is intended to be used with Image Carousel and Product Options services for a wholistic experience

 ## Requirements

-An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
+- Node 12.16.3
-- etc

 ## Development